klardotsh/gale/README.md

   practical terms, on most Unixes this means LuaJIT, Lua 5.2, Lua 5.1 with `compat52`, or anything else backwards-compatible to those APIs.
 Clear as mud, thanks Lua fragmentation!

+> Note: currently, the standard library is basic enough that it'll probably run
+> anywhere something resembling PUC Lua can run.
+It's possible that future
+> revisions of gluumy will take optional dependencies on further libraries to
+> provide, for example, stdlib bindings to a network request library.
+TBD, but
+> those running gluumy on non-Unix platforms (as well as packagers) should keep
+> an eye on project commits/releases for this reason.

 ## Alternatives